What does a Food Service Technician do?

 How to become a Food Service Technician?

-- Gain experience: Apply for entry-level positions in restaurants, cafeterias, or catering companies.
-Work under experienced technicians to learn the trade.
+- Gain experience: Look for part-time jobs in restaurants or cafes.
+Work under experienced chefs to learn the trade.

 How long does it take to become a Food Service Technician?